radtek/ClipShare/README.md

 This is an Android application project for sharing clipboard text between an Android device and a Personal Computer (PC).
 It will have two components:

 # NOTE #
-1. I have currently paused work on this project and will be resuming in a few weeks.
+I have currently paused work on this project and will be resuming in a few weeks.
 This is mainly because I faced problems with how Windows services can access application clipboard data and thus will have to look into a different approach for Windows suppport.
-2. This project will very soon be moved to GitHub.

 For any other information, please contact me at shahsunny712@gmail.com